livz/livz.github.io/_posts/2017-02-25-Mousetrap.md

 ### Bonus - Overlay help window

 You might also want to add a nice overlay window with the shortcuts.
-I'm not going to include more code here.
-Again, Developer Tools is amazing :)
+I'm not going to include any more code here.
+Again, Developer Tools is amazing, check the source of the main Blog page :)